ga-wdi-boston/wdi_1_ruby_demo_primes_refactoring/README.md

 Remember the coding principles:
 - Single Responsibility Principle (a method should do one thing, and one thing only)
-- Don't Repeat Yourself (if you find yourself typing the same code twice, it's a good idea to refactor)
+- Don't Repeat Yourself (if you find yourself typing the same code twice, it's probably a good idea to refactor)
 - Separate Input, Output, and Computation

 For more on coding principles, check out: